MarcoPWx/AWS-Certificates-Roadmap/README.md

 -   **GitHub (GitHub Pages)**: Used for version control, with GitHub Pages serving as the platform for project documentation.
 The documentation includes system architecture, design decisions, diagrams, and API references.

 This tech stack ensures the system is resilient, scalable, secure, and capable of handling real-time and offline requirements, making it suitable for the high demands of a multi-kiosk check-in system.

+### Technical Due Diligence Setup

+As part of the technical due diligence for the kiosk system, a comprehensive checklist is followed to ensure that the system is **scalable**, **resilient**, and meets **compliance standards**.
+The due diligence setup covers:

+1.  **System Architecture Review**: Detailed documentation and presentations for stakeholders, focusing on architecture scalability and redundancy.
+2.  **Resilience & Failover Testing**: Automated and manual tests to simulate service failures and observe recovery mechanisms.
+3.  **Offline Mode Validation**: Testing to ensure that the system functions as expected without an internet connection, including proper synchronization once the connection is restored.
+4.  **Security Audits**: Review of the security setup, including JWT handling, encryption, and data protection strategies.

+### Testing and Monitoring

+To ensure reliability, extensive testing and monitoring are employed:

+-   **Unit and Integration Testing**: Ensures that individual services and their interactions function as expected.
+-   **End-to-End (E2E) Testing**: Full-system testing simulates real-world user behavior, from check-in to payments.
+-   **Performance Monitoring**: Tools like Prometheus and Grafana are used to track system performance, while alerts are set for anomalies such as high latency or service failures.
+-   **Continuous Integration and Deployment (CI/CD)**: Automated pipelines ensure that code is tested and deployed to production with minimal human intervention.

+* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *